Steeple

 Campbellsville Industries' is actively involved in helping to restore and preserve America's architectural heritage, by replicating historic cupolas and clock towers that have been removed from our courthouses through time and neglect, or those that have fallen into a state of disrepair.
 You may view some of these historic projects such as the clock tower restoration on the Bell County Courthouse in Belton, TX., the Montgomery County Courthouse in Clarksville, TN, the Nassau County Courthouse in Fernandina Beach, FL, or the Milam County Courthouse in Cameron, TX.

-Campbellsville Industries Celebrates 55th Anniversary
+Campbellsville Industries Celebrates 57th Anniversary

 Campbellsville Industries was established in 1955 by local Campbellsville College (now Campbellsville University) president Dr. John M. Carter, as a practical means of obtaining funds for hard-pressed students.
 From 1955 to 1965, 412 students worked their way through college while at Campbellsville Industries to help pay their college tuition.

 Campbellsville Industries is proud of our role in helping America to maintain our architectural heritage, by allowing many counties and cities the affordable opportunity to restore their historic architectural landmarks to the rightful positions in the skyline, without the cost and maintenance problems associated with conventional stick-built construction.
 Old-world craftsmanship married with new-world materials, help many to turn back the clock and pass on their architectural heritage to generations to come.
 Our product line has expanded from church steeples and cupolas, to include: domes, dormers, clocks, louvers, columns, cornices, balustrade railing, picket railing, urns, finials, weathervanes, towers, baptistries, bulletin boards, and other custom architectural metalwork.
-The employees at Campbellsville Industries like to think that we are making history.....TODAY!
-Click on the "Profile" link above to learn more about "The Steeple People"
+The employees at Campbellsville Industries like to think that we are "Making History.....TODAY!"

 (THERE'S ONLY ONE!)